knative/docs/docs/install/Knative-with-Ambassador.md

 Ambassador will watch for and create routes based off of Knative `ClusterIngress` resources.
-These will then be accessible over the external IP address of the Ambassador service we just created.
+These will then be accessible over the external IP address of the Ambassador service you just created.

 Get this external IP address and save it in a variable named `AMBASSADOR_IP`